Propertyware and On-Site Screening Services Agreement

 The party licensing and providing the Services to Subscriber will be referred to herein as “RealPage.”
 RealPage may amend these Screening Terms from time to time, in its sole discretion, by providing Subscriber written notice by electronic mail, or by regular mail, or by posting the updated terms and conditions on this website.
 Subscriber should access and review these Screening Terms regularly.
 If Subscriber determines that these Screening Terms are unacceptable at any time, then Subscriber must immediately discontinue its access to or use of the Services.
 Subscriber’s access to or use of the Services after RealPage has made such changes available, will constitute Subscriber’s agreement to such changes.

 Subscriber manages residential properties (each a “Property”), either on its own behalf as the owner of the Property (“Property Owner”), or as an agent of the Property Owner.
 Through use of the Services, Subscriber accesses information from the databases of the national credit bureaus (“Credit Bureaus”), third party databases and from databases owned by RealPage or its affiliates.
 Such information may include, without limitation, credit history, credit and other scores, criminal history, judgment and eviction filing history and individual resident rental history (all of the information available through use of the Services is hereinafter referred to as the “Information“).
-Subscriber desires to license access to and use the Services in connection with leasing one or more Properties or, in the case of employment screening Services, in connection with its internal business operations.
+Subscriber desires to license access to and use the Services in connection with leasing one or more Properties.
 Once the parties have executed an Order Form and Subscriber has indicated its acceptance of these terms and conditions, the parties shall have created a binding, legally enforceable obligation for RealPage to provide and Subscriber to accept and pay for each of the Services implemented by RealPage for each Property at Subscriber’s request, subject to the terms and conditions of the Order Form and these Screening Terms (collectively referred to herein as the “Agreement”).

 Subscriber represents and warrants to RealPage that it is the Property Owner or the duly appointed agent of the Property Owner of each Property for which the Services will be implemented and has the authority either on its own behalf or pursuant to such agency agreement to: (i) execute the Order Form; (ii) agree to these Screening Terms and enter into the Agreement on behalf of each such Property Owner; and (iii) pay all invoices for all fees and charges associated with implementation (including Fees), access and use of the Services.

 1. License Grant to Access and Use.
-RealPage hereby grants to Subscriber, with regard to each Property for which the Services are implemented by RealPage, a limited, revocable, terminable, non-transferable, non-exclusive, use-restricted license to access the Services and use the Services solely for management and operation of each such Property or, in the case of employment screening Services, management of the Subscriber’s internal business operations (“License”).
+RealPage hereby grants to Subscriber, with regard to each Property for which the Services are implemented by RealPage, a limited, revocable, terminable, non-transferable, non-exclusive, use-restricted license to access the Services and use the Services solely for management and operation of each such Property (“License”).
 Any use of the Services by or for any Property shall be subject to the terms of the applicable Agreement.
 All rights not specifically identified in the foregoing License are reserved to RealPage.
 Except to the extent set forth in this Section 1, RealPage grants no additional rights or licenses in or with regard to the Services, and reserves for itself all such additional rights and licenses.

 2. Charges and Payments.
 Subscriber shall pay RealPage for the Services provided hereunder in accordance with the terms of the applicable Order Form.
 Subscriber shall pay any tax (and related interest and penalties) imposed for its access to or use of the Services, or as a result of the existence or operation of the Agreement, including any tax that Subscriber is required to withhold or deduct from payments to RealPage, other than tax imposed on RealPage’s net income or corporate existence.
 Notwithstanding any other provision in these Screening Terms, and unless otherwise provided on the applicable Order Form, RealPage may adjust prices for the Services at any time with at least 15 days prior notice to Subscriber (“Notice”), which Notice may be provided by email or via the Propertyware or screening Services website or application.